 In North America, salsify is not really available commercially yet; the trail is still being blazed by home gardeners.

-The leaves can be used as salad greens.
+The young leaves can be used as salad greens.

-The juice of some Salsify can irritate some people’s skin while they are cutting the vegetables.
+The juice of salsify can irritate some people’s skin while they are cutting the vegetables.

 Remove green tops.
 Store in plastic bag in fridge for up to 2 weeks.
-If it sprouts, just break the sprouts off and discard.
+If it sprouts, just break the sprouts off and discard the sprouts.